 If you want to replicate the movie theater experience (the full booming surround sounds that most theaters produce when showing a movie), then go for Dolby Atmos.
 Your ears will enjoy listening to theater audio quality thanks to this surround sound setup.

 Additionally, if you’re the person who prefers accurate audio visualization and likes to have a directional surround sound when watching movies or playing games, then this setup is perfect for you.
 Audiophile experts who are knowledgeable in audio engineering will have a blast in tinkering with the audio settings within Dolby Atmos’ software.
+Furthermore, enhancing your mic set-up will no doubt enhance the gaming experience.

-Furthermore, if you are worried about compatibility with your hardware and audio devices, Dolby Atmos has you covered in that regard as it is compatible with almost all and any that is currently present in the market today.
+If you are worried about compatibility with your hardware and audio devices, Dolby Atmos has you covered in that regard as it is compatible with almost all and any that is currently present in the market today.
 You will never run out of options on which to use, giving you ultimate freedom when it comes to choosing the brands and models that you like.

 The only downside to all of that greatness is that you will be needing to subscribe to their service.
 But that is a small price to pay to have full access to high-quality audio settings that are openly compatible with many devices of today.
 Even new models of smartphones, especially high-end models, are starting to use this surround sound setup as their audio output.
 That means that you can use your favorite brand and model of high-end headphones with your smartphone and enjoy a full directional surround sound output on the content you are consuming on the go anywhere.